-Section II Two Thirds of the departments being represented shall constitute a quorum of the Executive discuss the business at hand but no votes shall be taken.
+Section II Two Thirds of the departments being represented shall constitute a quorum of the Executive Committee.
+At any meeting in which attendance does not constitute a quorum, those present shall discuss the business at hand but no votes shall be taken.